mrVanDalo/module.krops/README.md

 ## userKeys

-can be used to copy a key to a file that can be read by a user
+can be used to copy a key to a file that can be read only by the user

 ```nix
 krops.userKeys."foobar" = {